Uniqueness for two dimensional incompressible ideal flow on singular domains: Introduction

 Therefore, the fact that the support of the vorticity stays far from the boundary will imply the uniqueness result.
 This idea was already used in \cite{lac_miot}, in the case of one Dirac mass in the vorticity.
 In this article, we consider the Euler equations in $\R^2$ when the initial vorticity is composed by a regular part $L^\infty_c$ and a Dirac mass.
 The equation is called the system mixed Euler/point vortex and derived in \cite{mar_pul}.
 When trajectories exist, it is proved that they do not meet the point vortex in \cite{mar_pul} if the point vortex moves on the influence of the regular part, and in \cite{mar} if the Dirac is fixed.
 The method is also constructed on Liapounov functions.
 An important issue in \cite{lac_miot} is to generalize this result when trajectories are not regular.
 The Lagrangian formulation gives us a helpful intuition, it is the reason why we choose first to present the proof of uniqueness assuming the differentiability of trajectories (Section \ref{sect : 3}).
 Moreover, proving in Section \ref{sect : 4} that the vorticity never meets the boundary, we state that the ``weak'' Lagrangian flow coming from the renormalization theory evolves in the area far from the corners.
 As the velocity is regular enough in this region, we can conclude that the flow is actually classical and regular.

 Section \ref{sect : technical} is devoted to the proofs of some technical lemmas.

 We finish this article by Section \ref{sect : 6} with some final comments.
-In the exterior of the wing plane, we will try to give a mathematical justification of the Kutta-Joukowski condition.
 In the exterior of the Jordan arc (see \cite{lac_euler}), we will make a parallel with the vortex sheet problem.
 We will also give some explanations about the sign assumptions in the main theorems.

 We warn the reader that we write in general the proofs in the case of exterior domains.
 In this kind of domain, we have to take care of integrability at infinity, to control the size of the support of the vorticity, and we have also to consider harmonic vector fields and circulations of velocities around $\Cc$.
 The proofs in the case of bounded domains are strictly easier, without additional arguments.
 We will make sometimes some remarks about that.